 “You spineless, drunken worm—don’t you ever touch me again!”
 Butterfly hisses.

 “Yeah, you do that, but I should warn you—this apartment is wired with closed circuit television.
-So I have you on tape, putting your hands on me first.
+So, I have you on tape, putting your hands on me first.
 I was just defending myself.
-So you sue me and I will own that worthless piece of shit property that you have in Green Valley, which I probably will anyway by the time I’m done with you,” she threatens.
+So, you sue me, and I’ll own that worthless piece of shit property that you have in Green Valley, which I probably will anyway by the time I’m done with you,” she threatens.
 Knowing that his actions have been recorded and he has no ground to stand on, Morton silently nurses his sore jaw—thrice hit by the tigress that is my Butterfly.

 “Go back to Nevada, before I make your lives here very uncomfortable, and for the last time…don’t.
 Come near me.
 Again.
-This is your last warning.”
-She says, impassively, and folds her arms again.
-That’s my signal that she is done.
+This is your last warning,” she says, impassively, and folds her arms again.
+That’s my signal that she’s done.
 I gesture to Taylor to show the Mortons out.
 He walks to the door where Morton is still lying on the floor.

-“So now you’re going to resort to bullying us!”
-She spits.
+“So now you’re going to resort to bullying us!” she spits at me.

 “Well, technically, you didn’t drop trou.
-You dropped dress, but we understand.”
-Davenport replied.
-She smiles, embarrassed.
-Then she looked at me, shaking their heads.
+You dropped dress, but we understand,” Davenport replies, shaking his head.
+“Please refrain from doing that again,” he chides.

 “They don’t get it.
 I thought they were just being greedy, but I saw it in their eyes.
-Neither of them stuck around when I was in the hospital, so they don’t know what I went through…but that’s no excuse, because they didn’t really want to know.
+Neither of them stuck around when I was in the hospital, so they don’t know what I went through… but that’s no excuse, because they didn’t really want to know.
 What’s worse, they don’t think there’s anything wrong with what they did.
 As far as they’re concerned, this was just my plight in life and I should just accept it.
 The Distillery there still doesn’t believe that I was raped, but I don’t care anymore.
 I said what I have to say and now they need to just stay the hell away from me.”
 She puts her hand on her forehead and looks down.
 “Oh, God, please let me be a better mother than that when I have children.”
-My heart actually stood still when she said that.

 When I have children…